 AMY GOODMAN: He did the same on the Oklahoma City bombing.

 BILL MOYERS: Yeah.
 I saw Tom DeLay, totally discredited by his conduct, on all the talk shows, you know, on PBS and other places of the day.
 It’s a recycling business.
 And the people who look at the world from the grassroots rarely get on television, with the exception of Democracy Now! and Bill Moyers Journal.

 By the way, I just did a marvelous interview that will appear a few weeks from now on Bill Moyers Journal on Friday night with Grace Lee Boggs.
 You know her?
-Grace Lee Boggs, ninety-one years old, been a philosopher, a social activist, a Chinese American married to an African American man, the late Jimmy Boggs, and she says in this documentary — in this interview that you’ll see in about three or four weeks on Bill Moyers Journal, she says we have to realize revolutions don’t start with government.
+Grace Lee Boggs, 91 years old, been a philosopher, a social activist, a Chinese American married to an African-American man, the late Jimmy Boggs, and she says in this documentary — in this interview that you’ll see in about three or four weeks on Bill Moyers Journal, she says we have to realize revolutions don’t start with government.
 They start with the grassroots.
 And she was in town recently, working with the poor, making speeches at churches.
 And I thought, as I watched her, that this is where the cultural change is going to come in America, the cultural and political change: from the grassroots.

 AMY GOODMAN: We have to leave it there.
 Bill Moyers begins Bill Moyers Journal tonight with "Buying the War."
 PBS around the country.
 Bill Moyers, winner of more than 30 Emmy Awards, author of three best-selling books.